 Many water-logged reservoirs are especially suitable for the Proton Process, because water actually contributes to hydrogen generation.

-For many abandoned or declining reservoirs, the Proton Process becomes a ‘phoenix’ solution, reviving local industry and producing unexpected value from sunk costs.
+The Proton Process becomes a ‘phoenix’ solution, reviving local industry and producing unexpected value from sunk costs.

 The transition to the Proton Process can be rapid since so much infrastructure is in place, and so many reservoirs are surveyed and accessible.